Jul 11, 2025

 Paid tiers for larger audiences, with

-features.Less specialized for newsletters but useful for
+CRM and marketing automationfeatures.Less specialized for newsletters but useful for

-businesses integrating email marketing
+businesses integrating email marketing.

-Best for: Businesses needingmulti-channel marketing
+Best for: Businesses needingmulti-channel marketingand email campaigns.

 mailchimp.com